Just $25 per year!

 Revised Fees at Special Board Meeting on December 11, 2024

-On December 11, 2024, with proper notice having been posted and published, and with five (5) directors voting, constituting a quorum of the Board of Directors, the proposed By-Law amendment was unanimously approved by a voice vote.
+On November 19, 2025, with proper notice having been posted and published, and with twenty-two (22) members voting, constituting a quorum, the proposed By-Law amendment was unanimously approved by a voice vote.

-Signed by Kyla Jones, Board President & Attested by Jill Fitzgibbon, City of Miami Budget & Policy Manager
+Signed by Kathy Wright, Board Member & Attested by Melinda Stotts, Communications Manager for the City of Miami